Skip to content

 23. Indian Cuckoo

-The Indian cuckoo is a bird species found in parts of the Indian subcontinent and Southeast Asia.
-It is classified as part of the Cuculiformes order of birds, which includes a variety of cuckoo species.
+The Indian cuckoo is a bird species in parts of the Indian subcontinent and Southeast Asia.
+It is classified as part of the Cuculiformes order of birds, including various cuckoo species.

-The range of the Indian cuckoo is quite extensive, covering much of the Indian subcontinent, Southeast Asia, and extending east to Indonesia, north to China, and even as far as Russia.
+The range of the Indian cuckoo is quite extensive, covering much of the Indian subcontinent and Southeast Asia and extending east to Indonesia, north to China, and even as far as Russia.

-The Indian cuckoo is found in countries such as India, Bangladesh, Bhutan, Nepal, and Sri Lanka.
+The Indian cuckoo is found in India, Bangladesh, Bhutan, Nepal, and Sri Lanka.
 It is seen in various habitats, from grasslands and scrublands to forests and wetlands.

-It is a migratory species, with some populations migrating further south during the winter months.
-The Indian cuckoo is a medium-sized bird, with a length of about 30 cm and a wingspan of around 50 cm.
+It is a migratory species, with some populations migrating further south during winter.
+The Indian cuckoo is a medium-sized bird with a length of about 30 cm and a wingspan of around 50 cm.

-It is a grayish-brown color, with white and black barring on its wings and tail.
-Its call is a loud, melodic coo-coo-cuckoo, which is usually heard in the mornings and evenings.
+It is grayish-brown, with white and black barring on its wings and tail.
+Its call is a loud, melodic coo-coo-cuckoo, usually heard in the mornings and evenings.
 The Indian cuckoo is an omnivore, feeding on insects, small mammals, and fruits.

-It is also appreciated for its beautiful song, which is often heard in rural areas.
+It is also appreciated for its beautiful song, often heard in rural areas.
 Despite being a common species, the Indian cuckoo is threatened by habitat destruction and fragmentation due to human activities.

 KingdomAnimalia